 You must thoroughly explain the specific nature and extent of any problems and the action to be taken to correct these problems.
-For example, you would record "19 meals were served without milk."
-You then would document the action the site supervisor agreed to take to correct the situation.
-For example, agreeing to supply copies of receipts for a specified period of time indicating that the appropriate amount of milk had been delivered or purchased.
+For example, for meals observed to be missing a required component (such as milk) served at a site not implementing the offer versus serve provision, record "19 meals served without milk" and then document the action the site supervisor agreed to take to correct the problem.
+For example, "those 19 meals will not be claimed for reimbursement for today".